Temporal vs Spatial Conservation and Memory Effect in Electrodynamics: Temporal vs Spatial Conservation

 \subsection{Spatial Conservation and Ampere-Maxwell's Law}

-In the contrast to the previous discussion, here we assume that $\Sigma=\Sigma_z$ is a \emph{timelike} hypersurface at $z=const$ (for reasons of simplification we will use the cylindrical coordinates system $\{t,s,\phi,z\}$).
+As we saw in the previous subsection, the relationship between conservation and its derivation through Noether’s theorem does not rely on the codimension-one surface being spacelike (Cauchy).
+So it makes sense to explore this conservation for other types of surfaces as well.
+With this in mind, we examine Maxwell’s electromagnetism when there is a timelike boundary present. {In this regard,} here we assume that $\Sigma=\Sigma_z$ is a \emph{timelike} hypersurface at $z=const$ (for reasons of simplification we will use the cylindrical coordinates system $\{t,s,\phi,z\}$).
 In this case, one may rearrange continuity equation $\pd_\alpha \Jla^{\alpha} \app 0$ as